Navy to begin alcohol, drug tests for may sailors

 WASHINGTON The U.S. Navy said on Monday it will begin breathalyzer tests for many sailors and random testing for synthetic drugs after dozens of sailors on aircraft carriers involved in the Iraq and Afghanistan wars were discharged last year for drug use.

-Navy Secretary Ray Mabus said in a worldwide address to Navy personnel that breathalyzer tests will be conducted for sailors stationed onboard ships, submarines and at air squadrons report for duty to curb alcohol abuse.
+Navy Secretary Ray Mabus said in a worldwide address to Navy personnel that breathalyzer tests will be conducted for sailors stationed onboard ships, submarines and at air squadrons to curb alcohol abuse.
 The breathalyzer tests also will be carried out randomly elsewhere.

 The Navy will begin random testing of urine samples this month for synthetic chemical compounds such as Spice, a synthetic marijuana, Mabus said.